 The hands-on art lessons at Creative Workshop are taught by artist-teachers and are frequently inspired by the works on display at the museum.
 For over 70 years they have been inspiring, challenging, and motivating people of all ages.

-Lisa Wagner is a 1000 Islands artist residing in Wellesley Island who creates art in a variety of mediums.
-She mostly works in watercolors, collage, acrylic, and intuitive painting.
-Lisa also conducts art classes and virtual art classes in all of her disciplines, as well as workshops for a more in-depth exploration of the medium and one’s own creative voice.
+Lisa Wagner is a 1000 Islands artist residing in Wellesley Island who creates art in a variety of mediums while mostly working in watercolors, collage, acrylic, and intuitive painting.
+Lisa also conducts art classes and virtual art classes in all of her disciplines as well as workshops for a more in-depth exploration of the medium and one’s own creative voice.

-The Steve Carpenter Gallery & Art Center, founded in 2004, is dedicated to giving education and support to anybody interested in studying drawing and painting skills based on the great Masters.
+Founded in 2004 The Steve Carpenter Gallery & Art Center is dedicated to giving education and support to anybody interested in studying drawing and painting skills based on the great masters.

 Studios For Rent Near You